tutorgen/hpit_services/README.md

 ##<a name="ConfigToc"></a> The Tutor and Plugin Configuration

 The goals behind the HPIT manager is to give TutorGen a way to create and destroy large amount of entities for testing and evaluation of the software.
-Creating a new hpit entity (tutor/plugin) adds it to the 'configuration.json'.
-Removing an hpit entity removes it from the 'configuration.json' file.
+Creating a new HPIT entity (tutor/plugin) adds it to the 'configuration.json'.
+Removing an HPIT entity removes it from the 'configuration.json' file.
 All entities within the configuration specify 6 things: